mzattera/v4j/docs/005/index.md

   I think this is an important aspect to consider, both for attacking the Voynich cypher and performing statistical analysis of the manuscript, when a one-to-one mapping between the Voynich characters and those in the transliteration alphabet is crucial.

+- In addition, slots shows that next unit of information above characters are indeed words in the Voynich text.
+This does not mean that words in Voynich are actual words in a clear text, but shows that they are indeed a logic building block of the text.

+  _There might be an indication that lines and paragraphs are the next logical levels, this is left for further investigations._

+- Slots should be considered when attempting to decipher the text.
+Whether the Voynich has been created by encoding a plain text or by a mechanical process, slots must be the basis of such mechanisms.

 - Since no natural language presents such an inner structure, the existence of "slots" constitutes a strong objection to any attempt to propose a substitution cipher for the Voynich.

 - Similarly, the "slot" structure of words will condition character entropy in the text.
 Therefore, attempts to assign a natural language to the Voynich by looking at similarities in